swipeware/taggedtimer/README.md

 A simple Corona SDK module which is a drop-in replacement for the Corona timer.* API.
 Supports all functions of the original timer API with the added ability to:

-- Add tag name to timers
+- Add a tag name to timers
 - Cancel / Pause / Resume timers by tag name
 - Cancel / Pause / Resume all active timers